cablelabs/snaps-boot/doc/source/install/install.md

 Configurations defined here are used to discover host machines and dynamically allocate IPs to them.

-Deployment layer installs a DHCP server on the Build Node and configures it to allocate IPs to host machine.
+Deployment layer installs a DHCP server on the Build Server and configures it to allocate IPs to host machine.
 This DHCP server can be configured to support multiple subnets.
 For each subnet, DHCP parameters and fixed IPs must be defined.

-The DHCP section of the hosts.yaml file is only used for the management / admin network to install the servers.
-After the servers are installed the networking information in the hosts section can be configured statically on all interfaces including the management / admin network.
+The DHCP section of the hosts.yaml file is only used for the management network to install the servers.
+After the servers are installed the networking information in the hosts section can be configured statically on all interfaces including the management network.

 The management and data networks are mandatory.
 The tenant network is recommended, but is optional.